End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Introduction

 \section{Introduction}

 Polarization imaging provides information beyond conventional intensity imaging by probing the vector nature of light.
-In particular, full-Stokes measurements capture both linear and circular polarization components and therefore enable richer characterization of surface roughness\cite{walter1998polarization}, depolarization\cite{Lu96}, multiple scattering\cite{david2000polarization, ren2025single, xie2025reciprocal}, and chiral or anisotropic responses\cite{wang2022anisotropic, song2023polarization, zhou2022polarization, neubrech2020reconfigurable}, with applications ranging from scene understanding and remote sensing to imaging in challenging environments\cite{chen2024polarization, wolff1997polarization, lei2021polarimetric}.
-However, most full-Stokes imaging systems still rely on spatial or temporal multiplexing using polarizers\cite{liu2025}, wave plates\cite{Peinado:13}, or division-of-focal-plane architectures\cite{Gruev:10}.
-These strategies typically increase system complexity and often sacrifice light throughput, spatial resolution, or snapshot capability, which limits their use in compact and high-speed imaging platforms\cite{ma2025integrated, pierangeli2024deep, pierangeli2023single}.
+In particular, full-Stokes measurements detect both linear and circular polarization components and therefore capture richer information on surface roughness\cite{walter1998polarization}, depolarization\cite{Lu96}, multiple scattering\cite{david2000polarization, ren2025single, xie2025reciprocal}, and chiral or anisotropic responses\cite{wang2022anisotropic, song2023polarization, zhou2022polarization, neubrech2020reconfigurable}, with applications ranging from scene understanding and remote sensing to imaging in challenging environments\cite{chen2024polarization, wolff1997polarization, lei2021polarimetric}.
+However, most full-Stokes imaging systems still rely on spatially or temporally multiplexed systems with polarizers\cite{liu2025}, wave plates\cite{Peinado:13}, or division-of-focal-plane architectures\cite{Gruev:10}, which limits their use in compact platforms\cite{ma2025integrated, pierangeli2023single}.
+Furthermore, temporally multiplexed systems require multiple exposures and thus cannot capture fast-moving objects or dynamic scenes\cite{9363502, Wagadarikar}, while the spatially multiplexed systems can hardly capture the full information of the objects in a snapshot measurement under limited detector-pixel resources, especially at high compression ratios.

-Metasurfaces offer a promising route to compact polarization-sensitive optics because subwavelength meta-atoms can tailor amplitude, phase, and polarization response within an ultrathin form factor\cite{khorasaninejad2016metalenses, chen2024broadband}.
-This capability has motivated a broad range of meta-optic polarization and spectro-polarimetric devices\cite{junzhuo2023recent, balthasarmueller2017metasurface, Thrane2026}.
-Yet many existing systems prescribe the optical response a priori and treat reconstruction as a separate downstream problem, or they target only part of the polarization state.
-For snapshot full-Stokes imaging, especially when spectral information is also encoded, such separately designed systems can lead to a poorly conditioned inverse problem that is sensitive to noise, model mismatch, and spectral-polarimetric crosstalk\cite{pierangeli2024deep}.
+Metasurfaces are planar subwavelength nanopatterns and enable complementary metal-oxide-semiconductor (CMOS) compatibility, system miniaturization and massive production.
+They can tailor polarization response within an ultrathin form factor\cite{khorasaninejad2016metalenses, chen2024broadband}.
+This capability has motivated a broad range of meta-optic polarization and spectro-polarimetric devices\cite{junzhuo2023recent, balthasarmueller2017metasurface, Thrane2026}, but its application in highly compressed full-Stokes imaging is still limited due to the lack of the ability of snapshot imaging.
+Computational imaging provides an alternative route to snapshot reconstruction from compressed measurements, but its performance is inevitably constrained by the complex and bulky frontend optical elements\cite{pierangeli2024deep}.